CringeTherapy/Disabler/README.md

 #Now extract that and add it with all the other files like 1-start and stuff.

 #After that click 2-Tlauncher.
-Then set a name for urself and click launch download. (to do this u have to have a phone and have ur hotspot connected to the computer, bug fix for that coming in Alpha 1.2).
+Then set a name for urself and click launch download. (to do this u have to have a phone and have ur hotspot connected to the computer, bug fix for that coming in Beta 1.3.9.5).

 #Ok thats it for now